firebird631/siis/README.md

 Each json file of the config directory could be overrided by adding your own blank copy of the file in your local siis/config directory.
 Every parameters can be overrided, and new entries can be inserted, but do NEVER modify the original files.

-> THIS PART IS CURRENTLY IN REFACTORING.
-PREVIOUS Python files are exploded and reencoded into json files and multiples directories.

 List of the files in config directory :
 * databases.json : The SiiS database configuration, you have to override if you changes the defaults
 * monitoring.json : Monitoring service configuration, you must orerride it, and recreate your api-key
 * indicators.json : Supported technicals indicators, except you create your own you don't have to override this file
 * tradeops.json : Supported trade operations, except you create your own you don't have to override this file
 * regions.json : Supported regions, except you create your own you don't have to override this file
 * fetchers.json : Supported fetchers, except you create your own you don't have to override this file
 * stratetgies.json : Supported strategies, except you create your own you don't have to override this file

 List of the sub-directories of config :
 * watchers/ : One file perf watcher to configure, name of file must refers to a valid watcher name.
 * traders/ : One file perf trader to configure, name of file must refers to a valid trader name.
 * profiles/ : One file perf profile to configure
 * appliances/ : One file perf appliance to configure

 ### config/databases.json ###